jonas-mika/file_manager/README.md

 ## TODO

+- [x] Fix @paths.
+- [x] Make directory creation recursive.

 - [ ] The observable fires twice because it removes a file from the path it watches.
-- [ ] Fix @paths.
+That can be many events in a second if there is 100 files.
 - [ ] Make strategies or pipes for different files.

 ## To Run